-8 The Stadium Site is located within the city's Riverfront District, and roadways near the existing stadium 9 periodically experience high traffic volumes from tourists and events at the stadium and other nearby 10 outdoor venues.
+The Stadium Site is located within the city's Riverfront District, and roadways near the existing stadium periodically experience high traffic volumes from tourists and events at the stadium and other nearby outdoor venues.
 The proposed site is bounded by US-27 to the west, Riverfront Parkway to the north, Power Alley to the east, and W 3rd Street and W 4th Street to the south.
-Direct access into the stadium parking lot 11 is provided by W 3rd Street.
-Other notable roads in the vicinity include Chestnut Street, Broad Street, and 12 Market Street (SR-8).
+Direct access into the stadium parking lot is provided by W 3rd Street.
+Other notable roads in the vicinity include Chestnut Street, Broad Street, and Market Street (SR-8).
 US-27 is a 6-lane freeway that primarily runs in a north-south direction.
-Riverfront 13 14 Parkway is a 2-lane road that runs primarily in an east-west direction while also running north-south in 15 certain areas; this roadway is classified as a minor arterial and is part of the state highway system.
+Riverfront Parkway is a 2-lane road that runs primarily in an east-west direction while also running north-south in certain areas; this roadway is classified as a minor arterial and is part of the state highway system.
 Power Alley is a 2-lane local road that runs in a north-south direction.
-W 3rd Street is a 2-lane local road that runs 16 in an east-west direction.
-W 4th Street is a 4-lane divided road that runs in an east-west direction; this road 17 18 is classified as a principal arterial and is part of the state highway system.
-Chestnut Street is a 2-lane road 19 that runs primarily in a north-south direction and is classified as a major collector.
-Multiple CARTA bus 20 service stops are provided within a couple of blocks of the stadium.
+W 3rd Street is a 2-lane local road that runs in an east-west direction; this road is classified as a principal arterial and is part of the state highway system.
+Chestnut Street is a 2-lane road that runs primarily in a north-south direction and is classified as a major collector.
+Multiple CARTA bus service stops are provided within a couple of blocks of the stadium.